 If your project requires staff other than the team of investigators, their details should be entered here.
-'Directly Allocated staff' are those who will be working directly on the project, but whose involvement on the grant can only be based on an estimate of the time the work will take (eg investigators).
-'Directly Incurred staff' are those whose time on the project is actual, auditable and verifiable (eg researchers and technicians).
+'Directly Allocated staff' are those who will be working directly on the project, but whose involvement on the grant can only be based on an estimate of the time the work will take (e.g. investigators).
+'Directly Incurred staff' are those whose time on the project is actual, auditable and verifiable (e.g. researchers and technicians).
 It is also possible to capture Researcher salary costs under the exceptions (100% contribution) cost type, if they are international based.

-Please note: Associated Studentships are not permitted on this call.
+Associated (project) studentships are not permitted in this call.